 This is a basement where you will find every bartender and server in Detroit that has just finished a shift.
-It has brick walls and concrete floors and almost no decoration and it’s the perfect shot to end the night with a beer and a shot.
+It has brick walls and concrete floors and almost no decoration and it’s the perfect spot to end the night with a beer and a shot.

 Seven is a lot of bars to go to in one Bar Hop, so we recommend spending a few days in Detroit.
 There are a few more we want to put on the list, like The Whiskey Parlor and Grand Trunk (which is inside an old train ticketing station!!!) and Sugar House and Bad Luck, but being hungover while travelling is such waste of a travel day, right?

 When I got home to Toronto from this trip, I got a Grant Hill pistons jersey on Ebay, because the Thomas and Dumars ones were too pricey.

 Note: As with all Bar Hops, we are not encouraging getting inebriated.
 This is a list of great cocktail bars that we suggest visiting while in Detroit.
 We want you to have fun and play safe.
 Check out How to Do a Good Bar Hop for some hot tips.